Review before committing

 Always review your changes before committing them to ensure code quality and prevent mistakes.

-to review staged and unstaged changes before committing.
+Use git diff and git status to review staged and unstaged changes before committing.
 This helps catch errors, debug statements, and unintended changes.

 Committing without reviewing changes.